Bawtry: Geography

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire (West).
+Television signals are received from the Emley Moor TV transmitter.
+The Belmont TV transmitter can also be received which broadcast BBC Yorkshire and Lincolnshire and ITV Yorkshire (East).
+Local radio stations are BBC Radio Sheffield, Heart Yorkshire, Capital Yorkshire, Hits Radio South Yorkshire, Sine FM, Greatest Hits Radio South Yorkshire, and TX1 Radio.
+The town is served by local newspaper, Doncaster Free Press.

 Community facilities

 Bawtry has a school called Bawtry Mayflower School named after the vessel Mayflower, which took William Bradford, leader of the Pilgrims, to the Americas, settling the first Plymouth Colony.
 Bradford came from Austerfield, about a mile from Bawtry.

 The White Hart in Swan Street is the town's oldest surviving public house, dating from 1689.
 The older Swan Inn in the same street has been converted to other uses.
 Market Hill and High Street contain buildings of the same period, interspersed with more recent ones.
 The Crown Hotel in High Street was once a coaching inn.

-Singer Ronan Keating and comedian Billy Connolly have stayed there.
+The Old Town Hall was completed in 1890.

 South Parade is a terrace of Georgian houses.
 The Courtyard, a modern development of housing, shops and businesses, won the Green Apple Awards 2005.

 From 1989 to 2013 Bawtry Hall operated as a Christian conference centre and a base for several Christian bodies.
 It now serves for a wider range of events such as wedding receptions.